tmbt78/Huawei-Matebook-X-2020-Hackintosh/README.md

  HDMI 2.0 up to two 4K @60 Hz monitors (via LSPCON). *** ONLY THE RIGHT TYPE-C PORT WORKS TO CONNECT AN EXTERNAL MONITOR USING THE ADAPTER ***

- TouchPad (via Polling mode) and native macOS gestures
+ TouchPad (via interrupt mode) and native macOS gestures

- Touchscreen (via GPIO mode) and native macOS gestures

  USB Ports Mapping (Type-C) with proper power levels